Tullioform/Tullioform/README.md

 ## Hello!
 Thank you for visiting my page!

 Currently (as of 2025) I am an MSc student in Condensed Matter Physics.
-I have studied both in Naples, Italy, and Groningen, Netherlands.
+I have attended the University of Naples Federico II and Rijksuniversiteit Groningen.
 I'm interested in quantum technologies, simulation of physical systems, statistical mechanics and data analysis.
 I am planning to take a master in Quantum Science and Technologies after my degree.